-Following the theoretical model based on Manning (2003), we distinguish between two labor market states: employment and non-employment.
+Following the theoretical model based on Manning (2003), we distinguish between two labor market states: employment and nonemployment.
 However, the reports and notifications of establishments and individuals are not always exactly consistent with the actual change of labor market state.
 For example, workers might report to the unemployment office only a few days after they are laid off.
 To deal with these potential measurement errors, we define our main dependent variables in the following way:

-(i) Separation to employment/ job-to-job transitions: If the time gap between two employment spells at different establishments (that is, an establishment with a different establishment identifier) does not exceed 30 days.

-(ii) Separation to registered unemployment or non-employment: If the time gap between two employment spells at different establishments exceeds 30 days, we define this time gap as a non-employment spell.
-A separation to non-employment is also defined as a job spell ending in registered unemployment or no spell in the data at all.
-Further, we take care of recalls in the following way: Recalls are defined as one single employment spell if the time gap between two employment notifications at the same firm does not exceed 120 days.
-If the time gap between two employment notifications at the same firm is equal to or larger than 120 days, we define this gap as an additional non-employment spell.
-Treating recalls as continuous employment spells ensures that seasonal effects that differ between industries and task groups and may affect wages and transitions into/from non-employment simultaneously do not distort the results.
+- 1. Separation to employment/job-to-job transitions.
+If the time gap between two employment spells at different establishments (that is, an establishment with a different establishment identifier) does not exceed 30 days. - 2.
+Separation to registered unemployment or nonemployment.
+If the time gap between two employment spells at different establishments exceeds 30 days, we define this time gap as a nonemployment spell.
+A separation to nonemployment is also defined as a job spell ending in registered unemployment or no spell in the data at all.
+Further, we take care of recalls in the following way.
+Recalls are defined as one single employment spell if the time gap between two employment notifications at the same firm does not exceed 120 days.
+If the time gap between two employment notifications at the same firm is equal to or larger than 120 days, we define this gap as an additional nonemployment